IEDMS/standard-bkt/readme.txt

 1) pInit or pLo - is a probability the skill was known a priori,
 2) pLearn or pT - is a probability the skill will transition into "mastered" state upon practice attempt,
-3) pSlip or pS - is a probability that a known skill is applied incorrectly, and
+3) pForget or pF - is a probability that the skill will transition into "not mastered state" upon practice attempt.
+Traditionally, pForget is set to zero.
-4) pGuess or pG - is a probability that unknown skill will be applied correctly.
+4) pSlip or pS - is a probability that a known skill is applied incorrectly, and

-There is no forgetting in BKT and it's pForget or pF is set to zero.
-In addition, there is a pKnown or pL parameter, which is a running estimate of the skill mastery.
+5) pGuess or pG - is a probability that unknown skill will be applied correctly.

 Parameters of the BKT can be represented in the matrix form.
 Priors -- \pi -- are a vector 1*N, where N is the number of states.
-Traditionally, for a 2-state BKT, we assume that the first element of the \pi vector is the a priory probability of knowing the skill. pLearn is part of the transitions matrix A that captures probabilities of state changes from row to column and is N*N. No forgetting is captured by setting A[1,2] = 0 (from mastered to unmastered).
+Throughout this discussion, we will we assume that the first element of the \pi vector is the a priory probability of knowing the skill. pLearn is part of the transitions matrix A that captures probabilities of state changes from row to column and is N*N. No forgetting is captured by setting A[1,2] = 0 (from mastered to unmastered).